wsdjeg/tasks.nvim/README.md

 # tasks.nvim

-> task manager for neovim

-## Intro

 `tasks.nvim` is a task manager for neovim, which is used to integrate with external tools.
-And it is similar to VSCode's tasks-manager.
-There are two kinds of task configurations file:
+It is similar to VSCode's tasks-manager.

+There are two kinds of task configurations file by default:

 - `~/.tasks.toml`: global tasks configuration
 - `.tasks.toml`: project local tasks configuration